Researchers fear it may be too late to save J50, the ailing baby killer whale

 NOAA has the permits in hand from Washington, D.C., headquarters to do so if the decision is made to try feeding her.

-However, if the whale remains out of U.S. waters, she is beyond help — Canada has yet to provide any clearance to assist the whale.
+However, if the whale remains out of U.S. waters, she is at least for now beyond help — Canada has yet to provide any clearance to assist the whale, but is working on it, said Paul Cottrell, marine mammal coordinator for the Fisheries and Oceans Canada’s Pacific Region.

 The Lummi Nation is standing by to catch and provide fish for J50, if the decision is made to feed her.
 A trial of the maneuver Monday by the Lummi was successful.

-The plan, if it goes forward, is to put the fish in front of her, alive and swimming in the water.
+The plan, if it goes forward, is to put the fish in front of J50, alive and swimming in the water.
 The question is whether she would even take the fish, or be able to keep it down.

 The fish would be placed 50 to 100 meters in front of J50, depending on conditions.
 The feeding would initially consist of only a few fish, which would not be medicated.